 Types of Design-Build Projects

 When looking at which design method to utilize for your project, one must take into consideration how the design-build method saves both time and money.
 This is used for large commercial and industrial projects, including roofing, but also new homes and residential design projects as well.
 There’s a general contractor who handles build services.
 This includes the owner overseeing project managers and subcontractors (also full-service).

 One of the biggest perks of the design-build method (when it comes to the private sector) is that the project owner has one point of contact for all questions – whether related to design or construction.
-This gives the customer more control over their project while not having to communicate through multiple channels/organizations/professionals.
+This gives the customer more control over their project while not having to communicate through multiple channels.

 Risks and Rewards of Design-Build